Evening and Morning Stars

 The first of the three soldiers is called the reversal candle.
 It either ends the downtrend or implies that the period of consolidation that followed the downtrend is over.

-For the pattern to be considered valid, the second candle should be bigger than the previous candle’s body.
-Also, the second candle should close near its high, leaving a small or non-existent upper wick.
+For the pattern to be considered valid, the second candlestick should be bigger than the previous candle’s body.
+Also, the second candlestick should close near its high, leaving a small or non-existent upper wick.

-For the three white soldiers pattern to be completed, the last candle should be at least the same size as the second candle and have a small or no shadow.
+For the three white soldiers pattern to be completed, the last candlestick should be at least the same size as the second candle and have a small or no shadow.

 The three black crows candlestick pattern is just the opposite of the three white soldiers.
 It is formed when three bearish candles follow a strong uptrend, indicating that a reversal is in the works.